-If far aliminal research the consults, accompany in mat do mad If for clinical reasons the severity assessment is not deemed necessary, e.g. patient requires end of life care; this should be documented in the patient's notes by the clinical team.
-Clinical review A Clinical Review is required if the patient: assessment (CRA) and Reporting of Severe Cases of CDI has severe or life threatening CDI was admitted to ITU for treatment of CDI or its complications had endoscopic diagnosis of pseudomembranous colitis with or without toxin confirmation had surgery for the complications of CDI (toxic megacolon, perforation or refractory colitis) died within 30 days following a diagnosis of CDI where it is recorded as either the primary or a major contributory factor on the death certificate had persisting CDI where the patient has remained symptomatic and toxin positive despite two courses of appropriate therapy www.nhsggc.scot/ho www.nhsggc.scot/hospitals-services/services-a-to-z/infection-prevention-and-control Deaths due to CDI (Underlying or Contributing) Patients who have died will have their cause of death reviewed as soon as possible via the ward death certificate records.
+If far aliminal resource the consults, accompany in mat do used If for clinical reasons the severity assessment is not deemed necessary, e.g. patient requires end of life care; this should be documented in the patient's notes by the clinical team.
+Clinical review A Clinical Review is required if the patient: assessment (CRA) and Reporting of Severe Cases of CDI has severe or life threatening CDI was admitted to ITU for treatment of CDI or its complications had endoscopic diagnosis of pseudomembranous colitis with or without toxin confirmation had surgery for the complications of CDI (toxic megacolon, perforation or refractory colitis) died within 30 days following a diagnosis of CDI where it is recorded as either the primary or a major contributory factor on the death certificate had persisting CDI where the patient has remained symptomatic and toxin positive despite two courses of appropriate therapy

+Deaths due to CDI (Underlying or Patients who have died will have their cause of death reviewed as soon as possible via the ward death certificate Contributing) records.
 Medical staff completing a death certificate in which CDI is noted (part 1 or 2) should discuss this with the consultant in charge of the patient's clinical care and refer case to the Procurator Fiscals Office.
-Medical staff should familiarise themselves with NHSGGC Guidance on the Completion of Medical Certificates of Cause Specimens required of Death.
-Faecal specimens from any patient who has loose stools must be sent if no other cause of diarrhoea is known (Norovirus is not a reason to exclude CDI as a diagnosis as co-infection is possible).
-If negative for CDI and loose stools persist, another two samples should be sent at 24-hour intervals.
+Medical staff should familiarise themselves with NHSGGC Guidance on the Completion of Medical Certificates of Cause of Death.
+Specimens required Faecal specimens from any patient who has loose stools must be sent if no other cause of diarrhoea is known (Norovirus is not a reason to exclude CDI as a diagnosis as co-infection is possible).
+If negative for CDI and loose stools persist, anothe two samples should be sent at 24-hour intervals.
 Relevant clinical information must be supplied with the specimen.
 Stool specimens should be obtained as soon as possible after onset of diarrhoea.
 Toxin testing should only be requested on stool specimens that conform to the shape of the container include Type 6 or 7 of the Bristol stool chart.
-See Appendix 1 . • Send faecal specimens from patients who develop loose stools for culture and sensitivity- mark the form for C. diff toxin testing if CDI is suspected.
+See Appendix 1.
+Send faecal specimens from patients who develop loose stools for culture and sensitivity- mark the form for C. dift toxin testing if CDI is suspected.
 There is no requirement to send clearance specimens from patients with CDI.
 Only when a relapse of CDI is suspected should you repeat the toxin testing and exclude other potential causes of diarrhoea.
 Specimens should not be sent whilst patient is on treatment, and for at least 48 hours after completion of treatment.